-Settlement and integration services can either be found in one location through a "wraparound" delivery model or spread throughout different agencies and organizations that are service specific.
-Wraparound service delivery is the ideal model for settlement and integration services.
+Settlement and integration services can either be found in one location through a "wraparound" delivery model or spread throughout different agencies and

 The wraparound model approach develops one case management plan for a client that covers all their needs in one organization.
 Typically, a centralized database is used to track a case management plan to coordinate the different services and workers who contribute to the plan.
 This coordination eliminates duplication of services but supports team collaboration to ensure a positive, wholistic outcome for the client.
 This approach leads to outcomes that are coordinated and meet the unique needs of each individual.